vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Meet Vagrant

 [Vagrant](http://www.vagrantup.com) is a cross-platform, open-source tool for building and distributing computing environments.
-It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine (on your local Mac or Windows PC) that is sandboxed away from your local environment.
+It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine (on your local Mac or Windows PC) that is sandboxed, or sectioned-off, from your local environment.

 ## Meet VirtualBox

 VirtualBox is also a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
-VirtualBox is installed on an existing host operating system as an application &ndash; such as on your local Windows or Mac computer.
-VirtualBox, while running as an application on your computer, then allows additional guest operating systems, each known as a Guest OS, to be loaded and run, each with its own virtual environment.
-Thus, VirtualBox (with Vagrant) can be used to run a virtual Linux computer on your Windows or Mac computer.
+VirtualBox is installed on an existing host operating system ("OS") as an application &ndash; such as on your local Windows or Mac computer.
+VirtualBox, while running as an application on your computer, then allows additional guest OSs, each known as a Guest OS, to be loaded and run, each with its own virtual environment.
+Thus, VirtualBox can be used to run a virtual Linux computer on your Windows or Mac computer.
+Vagrant saves you the trouble of having to build a Guest OS from scratch; by simply downloading a pre-packaged virtual machine running a particular Guest OS, named a [vagrant box](http://docs.vagrantup.com/v2/boxes.html).

 Other possible VirtualBox configurations (although, outside the scope of this project) are: